Dent and Howgill Walks Using The Western Dales Bus Services To Contents

 The Friends of the Settle and Carlisle Line website covers the historical facts as well as other useful information on guided walks etc. The Friends of the Settle Carlisle Line have two shops located on Settle and Appleby Stations.

 Bus Services:- Bus services in this part of rural Cumbria are infrequent but with careful planning there are a surprising number of possibilities whether for walking or just visiting.
-The best day for travel is Saturday throughout the year and summer Sundays particularly when coupled with using the Settle Carlisle railway service but please note that only the Saturday S1 [all year] and Sunday S2 [summer only] will provide a connection to Dent station.
+The best day for travel is Saturday throughout the year and summer Sundays particularly when coupled with using the Settle Carlisle railway service but please note that only the Saturday S1 [all year] will provide a connection to Dent station.
 The bus services can be summarised as follows:-

 Western Dales Bus services For timetable information or service updates please see Western Dales Bus.